Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention: Experiments

 \paragraph{Implementation Details.} Following the established practice of PAI, we determine the starting layer for VGA based on the \emph{BOS} attention.
 Specifically, the starting layers are set as follows (with layers numbered from 0): layer 2 for LLaVA-1.5, layer 0 for LLaVA-Next, and layer 4 for Qwen2.5-VL.
-We terminate VGA application at the middle of the model: at layer 24 for LLaVA-1.5-13B and at layer 16 for all other models.
-We adopt the default settings of $\gamma=0.2$ and $\lambda=0.02$.
+We apply VGA up to an intermediate layer of the model: specifically, layer 24 for LLaVA-1.5-13B and layer 16 for all other models.
+We adopt the default settings of $\beta=0.2$ and $\lambda=0.02$.
 For the larger model (LLaVA-1.5-13B) and visually simpler tasks (POPE), we increase $\gamma$ to $0.25$ to apply stronger vision guidance.
 Stanza~\cite{stanza} is utilized to extract objects mentioned in the question.
 We employ greedy decoding for next token prediction and set the maximum generation length to 512.
-All experiments are conducted using a single NVIDIA A800-40G GPU.